Amalfi Coast – 6 nights (standard)

 Other possible months: March, July, August, November

-The Amalfi Coast is a great walk for seven months of year and extends well into autumn due to the warmth of the sea, although later autumn bookings may necessitate a change of accommodation due to hotels closing for the winter.
+The Amalfi Coast is a great walk for seven months of the year and extends well into autumn due to the warmth of the sea, although later autumn and early spring bookings may necessitate a change of accommodation due to hotels (on the coast and on Capri) closing for the winter.
 With its warm climate, Amalfi is suitable for those people looking to walk at the beginning and end of the usual walking season, but it can be very hot during July, August and early September, when plenty of rest days are recommended.
-Hotels and restaurants on the coast and Capri begin to close for the winter towards the end of October, which lessens choice.

 Temperature and rainfall chart for Amalfi